unixsuperhero/clitasks/README.md

 * Some intuitive story navigator, list by type, open in vim, etc.
 * Web-interface/hosting for non-developers
 * Shell integration
-  * create new stories (clit create 'change the title on the homepage')
+  * create new stories (task create 'change the title on the homepage')
-  * change their status (clit start a2c45a)
+  * change their status (task start a2c45a)
-  * git/workflow integration (probably shouldn't be in the clit-core)
+  * git/workflow integration (probably shouldn't be in the task-core)
     * starting a story could create a feature branch
     * finishing it, merge into master? --don't like this
 * Main stories/ directory with every story in it